G3RV4S10/skills-communicate-using-markdown/index.md

-  # The WOLRD is YOURS
+  # The WORLD is YOURS :earth_africa: